 “We are distressed by the sudden decision of the NCCB to remove discussion of this important matter from its meeting agenda.
 Some 11 million women in the United States below age 45 rely on sterilization to prevent pregnancy and assist in planning their families.
 This issue is too important to be left unresolved.
 The policy that the NCCB ultimately decides on will have a major impact on the availability of women’s health services in mergers between Catholic and non-Catholic hospitals currently under negotiation.
 Women, hospitals and the regulatory agencies that govern hospital mergers have a right to know in a timely matter what the bishops’ policy on sterilization will be,” said Kissling.

 In a statement released Friday, the Catholic Health Association said that a new draft of the proposed revisions to the Directives has been developed and circulated: “The suggested modifications of a resource group of theologians and ethicists…were presented at a meeting with representatives of the bishops’ conference last Wednesday, Nov.
 8, 2000.”

 Noting the closed nature of the deliberations, Kissling called for any revisions to the Directives to take place in a manner that is open to public review and comment.
 “Once again, the bishops are treating healthcare as if it were a private matter.
 It is not.
 It is a community matter.
 This issue must be revolved in an open, deliberate, but timely, manner,” she said.

--ends-Catholics for Choice shapes and advances sexual and reproductive ethics that are based on justice, reflect a commitment to women's well-being and respect and affirm the capacity of women and men to make moral decisions about their lives.
+-ends-Catholics for Choice shapes and advances sexual and reproductive ethics that are based on justice, reflect a commitment to a person’s well-being and respect and affirm the capacity of all people to make moral decisions about their lives.